cube-js/cube/docs/Getting-started.md

 });
 ```

-## 4. Visualize Results
+## 3. Visualize Results

-The Cube.js client provides set of methods to access Cube.js API and to work with query result.
-The client itself doesn't provide any visualizations and is designed to work with existing chart libraries.
+The Cube.js client provides set of methods to access Cube.js API and to work
+with query result.
+The client itself doesn't provide any visualizations and is
+designed to work with existing chart libraries.
+You can find more information
+about [the Cube.js client as well as our frontend integrations here]
+[link-frontend-intro].

+[link-frontend-intro]: /frontend-introduction

 As a shortcut you can run your dev server first: